stcolema/MDIr/README.md

 ### Visualize co-clustering patterns

-Posterior similarity matrices (PSMs) show the probability each protein pair belongs to the same organelle.
+Posterior similarity matrices (PSMs) show the probability each pair of items (here, gene products) belongs to the same organelle.
 Proteins in the same compartment form dark blocks along the diagonal.

 ```r
 library(pheatmap)